PhoenixTales/wiki.gothicarchive.org/items.md

 - drains health points from enemies
 - does not allow any other healing of the user while carried

+## The Convicts
+- German: `Die Verurteilten`
+- unused book item in the final release, with no known content

 ## Crawler Potion
 - made of _minecrawler_ eggs
 - in the final release, permanently grants 10 max mana points